andreaslam/ZanLing-TrueZero/README.md

 Instead of being hard-coded by humans, this AI learns how to play through playing games from itself and learning from randomly generated games.

-## Features in progress
-Rewrite in progress!
-After careful consideration, TrueZero will be written in Rust.
-More details can be found on the [roadmap here](https://github.com/andreaslam/ZanLing-TrueZero/issues/1)

 The chess Engine will then play games against itself using the evaluation to evaluate chess positions, done using [Monte Carlo Tree Search (MCTS)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search).

 ## Engine setup